Oklahoma is home to thousands of species of insects, including various moths. But what are the types of moths in Oklahoma?

 17. Barberry Geometer Moth

-The Barberry Geometer Moth (Coryphista meadii) is a type of moth found in Oklahoma and other states across the southern United States.
+The Barberry Geometer Moth (Coryphista meadii) is a moth found in Oklahoma and other southern United States.

-These types of moths in Oklahoma have distinctive reddish-brown and white wings, giving them their name due to the barberry bush pattern on their wings.
+These moths in Oklahoma have distinctive reddish-brown and white wings, which give them their name due to the barberry bush pattern on their wings.

 The Barberry Geometer Moth is a small species, with adults typically only reaching about 1 inch long.